HOA Conflict Attorneys in Fairfax

 - A lawsuit filed against you

-As with the rules, some of the punishments may seem unfair, or they might be imposed for something that was not covered in your original contract.
+As with the rules, some of the punishments may seem unfair, or they might be imposed for something that was not specifically covered in the governing documents.
 If you have a conflict with your HOA, you can try to work it out with the association first.
 You might have to attend a mediation hearing to see if a compromise could be made.
 However, some issues can’t be resolved during arbitration with the HOA, and need to be handled by an experienced attorney.
-That is where our Fairfax lawyers come in.
-We will review your contract, take the time to learn about the dispute, and answer any questions you might have.
-Our goal is to work toward an outcome focused on your best interests.
+That is where the Fairfax lawyers at Keithley Law, PLLC can help.
+We will review your governing documents, take the time to learn about the dispute, and answer any questions you might have.
+Our goal is to work toward an outcome-focused on your best interests.

-If you feel your HOA is unfairly enforcing a rule or is trying to make you do (or refrain from doing something) that is not in your contract, seek legal help as soon as possible.
-At Keithley Law, we have extensive experience in tenant and real estate law, and we can provide insightful guidance from the beginning of your case to its end.
+If you feel your HOA is unfairly enforcing a rule or is trying to make you do (or refrain from doing something) that is not in your governing documents, seek legal help as soon as possible.
+At Keithley Law, PLLC we have extensive experience in tenant and real estate law, and we can provide insightful guidance from the beginning of your case to its end.

 Discuss your legal options by calling us at (703) 454-5147, or schedule a consultation by filling out an online contact form.